Does Dr. Thompson keep up-to-date with infection control?

 (June 1 through September 30) we are open Tuesday through Friday from 8:00 AM

 until 2:00 PM.
 In order to make things as fair as possible for everyone

 involved, we require that all scheduling changes and cancellations be made

 How often should I see a dental office for checkups?

 between cleanings for a particular patient needs to be determined by the dentist

 and his staff based upon that patient's individual condition.
 Although a

 majority of patients are seen twice a year, many patients are seen three or

 four times annually due to their circumstances.
-I base my
+I base my recall frequency

 When should I see a dentist immediately?